nfour/yaef/README.md

 ## Usage

+- If you are utilizing `RemoteModuleComponent` then:
   - When executing this package you must set an environment variable:
     - `NODE_OPTIONS=--experimental-worker`
   - Requires NodeJS `>= 10.5.0`

 ## Example